Unified Triplet-Level Hallucination Evaluation for Large Vision-Language Models: Related Work

 \subsection{Large Vision-Language Models (LVLMs)}

 The powerful capability exhibited by Large Language Models (LLMs) has facilitated the extension of LLMs towards the multi-modal domain.
 LLMs are empowered to understand and reason about both images and text by aligning representations from visual encoders to pre-trained language models, followed by visual instruction tuning.
-LLaVA~\cite{liu2023improvedllava,liu2023llava} proposes to use a simple projection layer to integrate the visual representations into textual encoders, which is further enhanced in Shikra~\cite{chen2023shikra} by incorporating referential dialogue tasks.
-Instead, BLIP~\cite{li2023blip} proposes the Q-Former architecture to extract useful information from the visual representations, which is also used by MiniGPT-4~\cite{zhu2023minigpt} and InstructBLIP~\cite{dai2023instructblip}.
-MoCLE~\cite{gou2023mixture} further introduces the Mixture-of-Experts architecture into LVLMs to deal with the data conflict during instruction tuning.
-Although powerful, existing works primarily focus on improving the helpfulness, without a thorough analysis on the reliability of LVLMs.
+LLaVA~\citep{liu2023improvedllava,liu2023llava} proposes to use a simple projection layer to integrate the visual representations into textual encoders, which is further enhanced in Shikra~\citep{chen2023shikra} by incorporating referential dialogue tasks.
+Instead, BLIP~\citep{li2023blip} proposes the Q-Former architecture to extract useful information from the visual representations, which is also used by MiniGPT-4~\citep{zhu2023minigpt} and InstructBLIP~\citep{dai2023instructblip}.
+InternLM~\citep{dong2024internlm} aligns with more diverse instruction data with the conditional online reinforcement learning from human feedback (RLHF) strategy, while MoCLE~\citep{gou2023mixture} further introduces the Mixture-of-Experts architecture into LVLMs to deal with the data conflict during instruction tuning.
+Although powerful, existing works primarily focus on improving the helpfulness and robustness~\cite{gou2025corrupted}, without a thorough analysis of the reliability of LVLMs.